-This approach may be extended to the case of automatically created testcases for LVS checking as well.
-In fact, the list of legal devices of the process as well as their detailed description is available in DRM.
+Figure 11.
+Menus of the DRC generator: choosing (sub)category is available in DRM.
 DRM may contain dozens of legal devices such that their final list for the process may be combined from different sub-sets, according to additional options or limitations.
 LVS runsets are implemented, using different tools and program languages, each one with its own algorithms and particular implementations of checking procedures for different features.